Compactified Jacobians as Mumford models: Introduction

 {\bf Acknowledgements.} We benefited from many conversations with friends and colleagues related to this project, and are especially grateful to M. Baker, L. Caporaso, J. Kass, and J. Rabinoff.
-KC is partially supported by the Israel Science Foundation (grant No. 821/16).
-SP is partially supported by NSF DMS-1702428.
+We thank the referee for a careful reading and many thoughtful suggestions.
+KC was partially supported by the Israel Science Foundation (grant No. 821/16).
+SP was partially supported by NSF DMS-1702428, NSF DMS-2001502, and NSF DMS-2053261